akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 Something prevents the connection from being established, it can mean that:

-- you have a firewall that blocks the port 22 or SSH protocol.
+- you have a firewall that blocks port 22 or SSH protocol.
 Contact your administrator to check for such restrictions.
-- your IP adress is not allowed to connect.
-IP access ranges have to be explicitely allowed through the Portal.
+- your IP address is not allowed to connect.
+IP access ranges have to be explicitly allowed through the Portal.
 - if none of the above apply, please contact us.

 SSH File Transfer Protocol (SFTP)
 ----------------------------------

-This access can only be granted **upon request**, after a Cloud ticket has been created through the `helpdesk <https://akeneo.atlassian.net/servicedesk/customer/portal/8/group/23/create/93?summary=New%20SFTP%20Account&customfield_13395=13010&customfield_13395%3A1=13034&description=--%21--%20%20Default%20user%20would%20be%20set%20to%20%22akeneosftp%22%20with%20a%20home%20directory%20in%20%22%2Fdata%2Ftransfer%2F%3Cusername%3E%22%0A--%21--%20%20If%20you%20would%20like%20another%20username%2C%20please%20notice%20us>`_.
+This access can only be granted **upon request**, you must submit a ticket through the `helpdesk <https://akeneo.atlassian.net/servicedesk/customer/portal/8/group/23/create/93?summary=New%20SFTP%20Account&customfield_13395=13010&customfield_13395%3A1=13034&description=--%21--%20%20Default%20user%20would%20be%20set%20to%20%22akeneosftp%22%20with%20a%20home%20directory%20in%20%22%2Fdata%2Ftransfer%2F%3Cusername%3E%22%0A--%21--%20%20If%20you%20would%20like%20another%20username%2C%20please%20notice%20us>`_.
-Please allow some time for our Team to create the access for you.
+Please allow some time for our team to create the access for you.

 .. note::
     You can request several SFTP accesses, and each one has its own credentials that can be shared.
 Those credentials are independent from SSH key accesses.
 IP access restrictions apply to SFTP as well as to SSH.

-Each SFTP access can access one folder that is also accessible by the user **akeneo**, so it can be used by scripts you'd create to interact with the PIM.
+Each SFTP access can access one folder that is also accessible by the user **akeneo**.

 .. code-block:: bash